Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Conclusion

 \section{Conclusion}

-In this work, we have utilized deep learning to generate stealthy attacks on control components in cyber-physical systems, focusing on a widely used architecture where the low-level control is based on the extended Kalman filter and an anomaly detector.
+In this work, we have utilized deep learning to generate stealthy attacks on control components in cyber-physical systems, focusing on a widely used architecture where the low-level control employs the extended Kalman filter and an anomaly detector.
 We have considered a grey box setup, with unknown nonlinear plant dynamics and known observation functions and Kalman filter gains.
-We have shown that feedforward and delayed feedforward neural networks (FNN and dFNN, respectively) can be used to generate stealthy adversarial attacks on sensing information delivered to the system, resulting in large errors to the estimates of the state of the system without being detected.

-Both FNN and dFNN are trained offline from a cost function combining the attack effects on the estimation error and the residual signal of the EKF; thus, the trained model is capable of recursively generating such effective sensor attacks in real-time using only current sensor measurements.
-We have observed that the FNN-based model, due to having access to the current information of the system (output and state estimates), is more effective than dFNN, where a latent variable needs to capture the dynamics.
-The effectiveness of the proposed methods has been illustrated and evaluated on several case studies, with varying complexity, focused on Autonomous Driving Vehicles (specifically using complex scenarios in CARLA simulation environment) and Unmanned Aerial Vehicles (UAV).
+We have shown that feedforward and recurrent neural networks (FNN and RNN, respectively) can be used to generate stealthy adversarial attacks on sensing information delivered to the system, resulting in large errors to the estimates of the state of the system without being detected.
+Both FNN and RNN are trained offline from a cost function combining the attack effects on the estimation error and the residual signal of the EKF; thus, the trained model is capable of recursively generating such effective sensor attacks in real-time using only current sensor measurements.
+The effectiveness of the proposed methods has been illustrated and evaluated on several case studies with varying complexity.